apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ### OpenID Connect Client Registration

 [Dynamic Client Registration](../authentication/OIDC-Authentication-Clients.html) is now able to support an expiration date for client secrets and registration requests.
-Authentication requests from clients with an expired client secret blocked until the application renews its client secret
+Authentication requests from clients with an expired client secret blocked until the application renews its client secret.
+Furthermore, the client configuration endpoint is now able to accept `PATCH` requests to update existing application records, or it may also be used to renew the client secret, if and when expired.

 ### Puppeteer Testing Strategy